 Citi® Diamond Preferred® Card

 The Citi® Diamond Preferred® Card can be especially advantageous when you’re trying to pay down a ton of debt.
 Why?
-Because this card offers one of the longest introductory offers in the business – a full 21 months at 0 percent APR.
-You do need to pay a 3 percent balance transfer fee to qualify, but you’ll have nearly two years to pay down debt without the drag of interest payments.
+Because this card offers one of the longest introductory offers in the business – a full 0% Intro APR for 18 months on purchases from date of account opening and 0% Intro APR for 18 months on balance transfers from date of first transfer.
+After that the variable APR will be 13.74% - 23.74%, based on your creditworthiness.
+Balance transfers must be completed within 4 months of account opening.
+You do need to pay a 3 percent balance transfer fee to qualify, but you’ll have nearly a year and a half to pay down debt without the drag of interest payments.
 As an added bonus, this card is yet another option that doesn’t charge an annual fee.

 While the Citi® Diamond Preferred® Card doesn’t offer rewards, it does come with a few handy travel benefits and consumer perks.
 For example, you’ll get free worldwide travel accident insurance, extended warranties, access to the Citi Price Rewind program, and a special concierge who can help you with travel plans, dinner reservation, sports and concert tickets, and more.